If you want a few laughs, here are some common questions/objections/concerns about the book...

 Not one dime.
 Yup, you read that right.
 My book won't make you one dime—let alone make you a millionaire— only you can do that.
 If you're one of these avid book readers looking for the "holy grail" to wealth keep looking and keep reading— you won't find it here and you won't find it anywhere else.
 A winning lottery ticket is nothing but a piece of paper; only if it's "claimed" does the money come into play.
 "Get rich quick" exists; "get rich easy" does NOT.

 C'mon bro, use your brain.
 I don't have the time to hire, lure, sway, or coax thousands of people around the world to post, tweet, review, and comment on a book that makes me five bucks a copy.
 If you seriously believe this, do yourself a favor and save your money; critical thinking is a required skill for a Fastlaner.

+Fastlane can be ordered at any bookstore and is shelved in some US stores.
+You are more likely to find Fastlane at a bookstore in Paris, France or Seoul, South Korea (in their respective language) rather than in America.
 I self-published Fastlane because I felt it was important to "practice what I preach".
 While self-publishing has many benefits (namely control and profitability) the main drawback is that it is more difficult to get bookstore exposure.
-Fastlane can be special ordered at any bookstore if that is your preferred venue.
+If you don't find Fastlane at your bookstore, order it there or hit Amazon.

 In the last 3 years, I've conducted ZERO seminars.
 Let me repeat that: ZERO.
 I don't do seminars and the book isn't trying to sell anything.
 In fact, this was one of the reasons why I wrote it - how many times have you read a book only to have it seem like a 300 page advertisement for the author's seminars, DVD programs, or consulting business?
 Not Fastlane.
 The information in this book is the exact thing I would teach my son or daughter.